zarincheg/telegram-bot-dialogs/README.md

 ### 2. Create a Telegram command

-For initiate new dialog you have to use Dialogs class instance to add new dialog implementation.
-And for execute the first and next steps you have to call Dialogs::procceed() mehod with update object as an argument.
-Also it is possible to use dialogs with Telegram commands and DI through type hinting.
+To initiate new dialog you have to use `DialogManager` class instance (or `Dialogs` Laravel Facade) to add new dialog implementation.
+And for execute the first and next steps you have to call `Dialogs::procceed()` method with update object as an argument.
+Also, it is possible to use dialogs with Telegram commands and DI through type hinting.

 ```php
 use App\Dialogs\HelloExampleDialog;